-The Former State Society President Certificate, authorized in 1988, is signed by the current President General and Secretary General and is presented by the incoming state president at the state society's annual meeting.
+The Former State Society President Certificate, authorized in 1988, is signed by the President General and Secretary General and is presented by the incoming state president at the state society's annual meeting.
+The Former Society President Pin is usually presented at the same time.